Medical Imaging Equipment Trends

 Age of machine important to value: The year of manufacture is a good indicator of how much imaging equipment is worth on the secondary market.
-After five years, machines are typically worth no more than 25 to 40 cents on the dollar.
-Anything older than eight or nine years most likely will end up in emerging markets like Mexico or South America.
-While these second or third generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilities in the U.S.
+After five years, machines are typically worth no more than 25 to 40 cents on the cost dollar.
+The main driver being that every five to seven years a new generation of machines is typically released.
+It is important to note that through the approximate five to seven-year window of a generational lifetime, a machine is still generally considered to be “current” technology.
+As year five to six rolls around, end users may contemplate whether to purchase a new machine (cost permitting) knowing that the service life will be longer, and that they may benefit from both a business and marketing standpoint from maintaining the most recent generation machinery.
+Machines in excess of eight or nine years old will likely end up in emerging markets like Mexico or South America.
+While these second- or third-generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilitates in the United States.

-Coils add value: Coils act as an antenna for MRI systems that broadcast the RF signal to the patient and/or receive the return signal.
+Coils add value: Coils act as an antenna for MRI systems that broadcast the radio-frequency (RF) signal to the patient and/or receive the return signal.
 There are two classes of RF coils: volume coils and surface coils.
 Volume coils transmit and receive signals over large volumes while surface coils are designed to scan smaller regions of interest.
-Examples include specialized extremity coils, which produce high resolution images for wrists, shoulders, feet, fingers; and head coils, which enable faster brain scans with parallel imaging.
+Examples include specialized extremity coils, which produce high-resolution images for wrists, shoulders, feet, and fingers and head coils, which enable faster brain scans with parallel imaging.
 A broad array of coils can add to the value of MRI systems.
 Lenders should be aware of which coils are included in their collateral.
 Coils are more valuable when sold with a system.

 Latest software desired: While the physical characteristics of the machine are crucial, they mean little without the sophisticated software that operates the equipment.
-Some companies won’t service machines unless the software is up-to-date.
+Some companies refuse to service machines unless software is up to date.
 Upgrades can be very expensive, so MRIs operating current technology will fetch the highest prices.
 Even an older machine running the latest software can be quite valuable.
 Lenders should inquire with borrowers about their maintenance practices for upgrades.

-Logistics can add up: Prospective buyers on the secondary market will factor in significant rigging and transportation costs into the purchase of used machines.
-De-installation is complicated and must be done by a trained professional who may charge around $10,000, and that doesn’t include the cost to get it out of the building.
+Logistics can add up: Prospective buyers on the secondary market must factor significant rigging and transportation costs into the purchase of used machines.
+De-installation is complicated and must be done by a trained professional who may charge from $15,000 to $20,000 per machine, which doesn’t include the cost of removal from the building.
 Rigging of machines that can weigh up to 45 tons will add thousands more in fees and will increase further if the machine is not located on the first floor or near an exterior wall.
-Installation involves a variety of highly technical tasks that require specialized expertise along with sensitive and costly tools.
-Together, removal, rigging, transportation, and installation costs can reach $75,000 to $100,000 or more.
+Installation involves a variety of highly technical tasks, which require specialized expertise along with sensitive and costly tools.
+Together, removal, rigging, transportation, and installation costs can top $75,000 to $100,000 per machine.